In this article

 These tips can help prevent complications in the future.

 White spots on your tongue are a common symptom of many conditions.
 They are usually benign, non-contagious, and treatable.
-However, they can sometimes indicate a more severe condition, so it’s important to visit your doctor early.
+However, they can sometimes indicate a more severe condition, so visiting your doctor early is important.

 In this article